KTachibanaM/broccoli-server/README.md

-# broccoli-platform
+# broccoli-server
-🥦, a web content crawling and sorting platform
+The server component of a web content crawling and sorting platform

 ## Problem Statement
 * I want to